-Dr Antonis Pantazis is a consultant cardiologist and the clinical lead for cardiomyopathy at Royal Brompton and Harefield hospitals, where he treats NHS and private patients.
+Dr Antonis Pantazis is a consultant cardiologist at Royal Brompton and Harefield hospitals, where he treats NHS and private patients.

 He was appointed as a consultant cardiologist at the Heart Hospital, University College London Hospitals NHS Foundation Trust (UCLH), in 2007.
 He then went on to work as a consultant cardiologist at Barts Heart Centre at St Bartholomew’s Hospital, London, in 2015.